Frequently asked questions

 - at least 15 credit points in advanced experimental physics

-- at least 12 credit points in experimental/practical training (e.g. laboratory practicals).
+- at least 12 credit points in experimental/practical training (e.g. laboratory sessions).

 What does that mean?

-In theoretical physics, the Master course requires prior knowledge of
+In theoretical physics, you need prior knowledge of

 - either non-relativistic quantum mechanics (including the axioms of quantum mechanics, the Schroedinger equation and its time-independent solution for the harmonic oscillator and the hydrogen atom, the angular momentum algebra, and time-independent perturbation theory)

-- or thermodynamics and statistical physics (incl. thermodynamics and the principle of entropy, the canonical ensembles, equilibrium in systems without interactions, phase transitions)
+- or thermodynamics and statistical physics (including thermodynamics and the principle of entropy, the statistical ensembles, equilibrium in systems without interactions, phase transitions)

 Applicants are also expected to have studied classical mechanics (comprising the Langrange and Hamilton formalisms) and electrodynamics (Maxwell equations and their solutions).

-Note that the admission committee will carefully inspect the syllabi/contents of the relevant courses students have taken.
+The admission committee will check the syllabi/contents of the relevant courses students have taken to ensure you have the requisite knowledge.

 English proficiency at the level B2 is mandatory.